-Soft-start is essential to assure the correct and safe startup of the step-down converter.
+Soft-start is essential to assure a correct and safe startup of the step-down converter.
 It avoids inrush current surge and makes the output voltage increase monothonically.

-The soft-start is performed by a staircase ramp on the non inverting input ( $V{REF}$ ) of the error amplifier.
+Soft-start is performed by a staircase ramp on the non inverting input (V{REF}) of the error amplifier.
 So the output voltage slew rate is: